 According to its historical background, Brussels is a dutch speaking city which turn into french in the latter.
 Official languages of the country?
 French, Dutch, and German.
-However in the capital city with the influence of the EU institutions english is widely spoken by people, especially by expatriates, and migrants.
+However in the capital city influence by the EU institutions english is widely spoken by people, especially by expatriates, and migrants.

 Other languages spoken by the city are Arabic, Spanish, and Italian.

 Everyone wants to visit all the famous places in Brussels, but thinking of planning it ahead of time.
 Well this time I will show you how to visit the city in one snap no need to plan that much and fiddle about.

 All you have to do is follow my guide, or you could bring you mobile phone with the help of an app google map or the city map.

 Famous places and landmarks that you may visit when you go to Brussels are:

 - Gallery de la Reine

 - Cathedral of St. Michael and St. Gudula